Team Anna Durnova

 anna.durnova@univie.ac.at

 Professor of Political Sociology at the Department of Sociology, University of Vienna.
 She is also a Faculty Fellow at the Yale University Center for Cultural Sociology.
-She serves as a member of the Editorial Board of the journal Policy & Politics and vice president of the International Public Policy Association.
+She serves as a member of the Editorial Board of the journal Policy & Politics and Critical Policy Studies.

 Research interests: political sociology, sociology of emotions, public policy, feminist sociology, women's health and sociology of the body, interpretive social research.